 - > Set limits on how many people are in your building at one time.
 This may mean changing your policies to allow flexible worksites (e.g., work-from-home) and flexible work hours (e.g., staggered shifts). - Increase physical space between employees at the worksite.
-This may include: - Adding extra space between workspaces to ensure 6 feet of distance between workers. - Encouraging employees to avoid elevators. - Creating one-way traffic flow through aisles, stairways and hallways.
+This may include: - Adding extra space between workspaces to ensure 6 feet of distance between workers. - Encouraging employees to avoid elevators, and reducing elevator capacity. - Creating one-way traffic flow through aisles, stairways and hallways.